CrunchyData/postgres-operator/README.md

 If you believe you have found a bug or have detailed feature request, please open a GitHub issue and follow the guidelines for submitting a bug.

-For general questions or community support, we welcome you to join the PostgreSQL Operator community mailing list at [postgres-operator@crunchydata.com](mailto:postgres-operator@crunchydata.com) and ask your question there.
+For general questions or community support, we welcome you to [join the PostgreSQL Operator community mailing list](https://groups.google.com/a/crunchydata.com/forum/#!forum/postgres-operator/join) at [https://groups.google.com/a/crunchydata.com/forum/#!forum/postgres-operator/join](https://groups.google.com/a/crunchydata.com/forum/#!forum/postgres-operator/join) and ask your question there.

 For other information, please visit the [Support](https://access.crunchydata.com/documentation/postgres-operator/latest/support/) section of the documentation.